rrutsche/react-parallax/.github/ISSUE_TEMPLATE/bug_report.md

  - Browser [e.g. chrome, safari]
  - Version [e.g. 22]

-**Code**
+**Code and/or example**
-If possilbe add a repository or codesandbox link where the issue is reproduced.
+If possible add a repository or codesandbox link where the issue is reproduced.